GoogleCloudPlatform/opentelemetry-operations-python/samples/instrumentation-quickstart/README.md

 # OpenTelemetry Python instrumentation example

-**This example is under development, and does not currently work**

-This sample is a Python application instrumented with TODO.
+This sample is a Python application instrumented with OpenTelemetry.
 This is a python version of [this golang sample](https://github.com/GoogleCloudPlatform/golang-samples/tree/main/opentelemetry/instrumentation).
 It uses docker compose to run the application and send it some requests.